 LRS Inc. provides help to increase well flow output as well as well work-over and well production support.

-ARSC has distributed more than $543 million in dividends to shareholders since 1972.
-Since 2005, ARSC has distributed $16 million each year in benefits to its shareholders in the form of educational scholarships and community support funding, as well as for training and development activities.
+Since 2005, ARSC has distributed $15 million each year in benefits to its shareholders in the form of educational scholarships and community support funding, as well as for training and development activities.

 In 2014 Royal Dutch Shell and the ASRC formed a new company -- Arctic Inupiat Offshore LLC, which includes six village corporations on the North Slope.
-The agreement with the Shell subsidiary, Shell Gulf of Mexico Inc., gives the Alaska Native company the option of acquiring an overriding royalty interest from Shell's drilling on leases in the Chukchi Sea.
+The agreement with the Shell subsidiary, Shell Gulf of Mexico Inc., gave the Alaska Native company the option of acquiring an overriding royalty interest from Shell's drilling on leases in the Chukchi Sea.
 (However, Shell shelved its Arctic drilling plans in 2016, after disappointing results).

 ASRC was set up to own and manage 5 million acres on Alaska's North Slope after the Alaska Native Claims Settlement Act in 1971 cleared the way for oil development in the area.